 Qatar’s national animal.
 Unfortunately I’ve only seen as statues at the st Regis or on the tail of a Qatar Airways plane but there are apparently some in the wild.
 I would love to see one.

 Doha’s answer to the Palm.
-Great shopping and even better restaurants (see my a-z of Doha’s best restaurants for more information).
+The Pearl Doha has Great shopping and even better restaurants (see my a-z of Doha’s best restaurants for more information).
 We love strolling around the marina and looking at all the boats.

 Q is for the qanat quarter

 A largely residential area of the Pearl made to look like Venice.
 It even has its own Rialto bridge.
 A great place to walk around especially now more shops and restaurants are opening.
 I personally can’t wait to try the Breakfast Club.

 A town in northern Qatar.
 Known for its port, it has a lovely park and is a great jumping off point to see the forts of northern Qatar.
 You can read about our experience of al ruwais and forts here.

 Meaning standing market Souq Waqif is Doha’s main souq.
 It is a great place to experience local culture.
 Don’t miss the gold Souq and handicraft market.
 It is a great place to walk around!
 If you want a guided tour CLICK HERE